agoldst/dfr-browser/README.md

 The ranking and sorting calculations are done on the fly, but nothing else is, and the page holds all the data in memory.
 I haven't done much to optimize it.
 It's serviceable but not as fast as it could be.
 Other optimizations would be possible, for example using ArrayBuffers for the big matrices rather than ordinary arrays.

 For serving from a web server, a big model means a lot of data has to be sent to the client; keeping the doc-topic matrix sparse saves some room, as does zipping up the datafiles, but there are limits to this.
 Past a certain limit, it would be necessary to hold the model in a proper database.
-I haven't implemented this, but because access to the model is abstracted by the methods of the model object (see [js/model.js](https://github.com/agoldst/dfr-browser/blob/master/js/model.js), adding it should not be difficult.
+I haven't implemented this, but because access to the model is abstracted by the methods of the model object (see [js/model.js](https://github.com/agoldst/dfr-browser/blob/master/js/model.js)), adding it should not be difficult.

+## Libraries

+This browser uses the code of the following open-source projects by others, under the `fonts`, `css`, and `lib` directories: [d3](http://d3js.org) by Mike Bostock; [bootstrap](http://getbootstrap.com/) by Twitter, Inc.; [JQuery](http://jquery.com) by the JQuery Foundation; and [JSZip](http://stuk.github.io/jszip/) by Stuart Knightley.